csml-rpi/.github/profile/README.md

 ### 🤝 Join Us
 We are always looking for passionate Ph.D. students and postdocs interested in SciML and Agentic AI.
 - **Collaborations:** Open a discussion in any of our repos or reach out via email.

-*"Simulating the future, one agent at a time."*